-Andrea Mich, soprano, earned her Bachelor’s degrees in Music and in Molecular and Cellular Biology from UC Berkeley, where she was actively involved in Perfect Fifth, Chamber Chorus and Symphony Orchestra.
+Soprano Andrea Mich developed her love for music through singing and playing flute in church and learning old Romanian hymns from her grandmother.
+She earned her Bachelor’s degrees in Music and in Molecular and Cellular Biology from UC Berkeley, where she was actively involved in Perfect Fifth, Chamber Chorus and Symphony Orchestra.
 She frequently performs throughout the Bay Area as both a soprano and a flautist, in chamber ensembles and as a soloist, and has performed under the batons of Gustavo Dudamel, Esa-Pekka Salonen, and Marin Alsop, among others.
-When not performing, Andrea works as a product manager for laboratory software, and does her own experiments through baking pastries and cakes.
+When not performing, Andrea works in the biotechnology industry, and does her own experiments through baking pastries and cakes.

 Rachel Rush, mezzo-soprano, has sung with Volti since 2013.
 A Bay Area native, she completed her B.A. in music at UC Santa Cruz in 2013, where she appeared as a soloist with several ensembles and sang roles in the UCSC opera program.
 Recently she has appeared with the San Francisco Conservatory of Music’s New Music Ensemble, served as faculty for Volti’s Choral Institute for high school singers, and participated in the American Bach Soloists Academy, as well as singing with Bay Area opera companies including Opera Parallèle and West Edge Opera.
 She is currently the alto section leader at St. Luke’s Episcopal Church in San Francisco.